Updated: 4 hours ago

 EDIT- The picture above is from Santa Cruz Naturals who store their solventless Hash and Hash Rosin from 710 Labs in a warm dry storage area.
 This is what happens even if the jar is never opened from sitting at room temperature.

 Personal preference varies, but most hash heads are in agreement that the pristine time to dab hash rosin is halfway through the buddering phase, similar to hash heads who are looking for a partial grease down before dabbing water hash.
 For the other varieties of solventless hash such as 710 Labs Persy Sauce, the concept is that it no longer requires refrigeration and is a stable product the way B.H.O. extracts are.
 This makes it much easier to handle, being able to take it with you without concern for refrigeration.
-The same is relatively true for hash rosin badders that should be refrigerated when possible to help preserve terpenes, but really will not change noticeably in texture or appearance at room temperature.
+The same is relatively true for hash rosin badders or cold-cures, that should be refrigerated when possible to help preserve terpenes, but really will not change noticeably in texture or appearance at room temperature.

-The evolution that hash and hash rosin undergoes is a part of the enjoyment of smoking only the best.
+The evolution that hash and hash rosin undergoes during the cure, is a part of the enjoyment of smoking only the best.
 There really is no wrong or right way to do things, but the general consensus appears in agreement that these valuable terpenes contribute not only to the taste and smell but also to the effects or "the high".
-As terpenes and cannabinoids interact to create the "Entourage Effect", proper storage and care will help unlock the full potential of solventless dabs.
+As terpenes and cannabinoids interact to create the "Entourage Effect", proper cold storage and care will help unlock the full potential of solventless dabs.